 Kansas CPA candidates may sit for the CPA Exam up to 60 days before meeting the educational requirement and must submit the final transcripts to NASBA within 120 days of taking the first exam section.

-Obtaining one year of full-time experience in accounting, verified by a licensed CPA, is essential to obtaining a CPA license in Kansas.
-This experience must include providing any service or advice using attest, accounting, tax or consulting skills, financial advisory, management advisory, and compilation.
+One year of full-time experience in accounting verified by a licensed CPA is required to obtain a CPA license in Kansas.
+This experience must include providing any service or advice using attest, accounting, tax, or consulting skills, as well as financial advisory, management advisory, and compilation services.
 Candidates can gain experience via employment in government, industry, academia, or public practice.
 Note that internships may not be counted toward the experience requirement.

 Kansas CPA License Renewal Requirements

-KS state board specifies that CPA licensees must renew their license biennially by June 30 of the odd/even year, based on the year the permit was issued.
+The Kansas state board specifies that CPA licensees must renew their license biennially by June 30 of the odd/even year, based on the year the permit was issued.
 This includes a fee of $165.
-The license will be renewed, provided the Continuing Professional Education (CPE) requirements are met for the biennial period.
-If the licensee fails to obtain the CPE as per the regulations, the candidate must obtain an additional eight hours of CPE within a specified period before the license is renewed.
+Your license will be renewed, provided the Continuing Professional Education (CPE) requirements are met for the biennial period.
+If you don’t obtain the CPE as per the regulations, you must have an additional 8 hours of CPE within a specified period before your license is renewed.

 Kansas CPA Continuing Education Requirements